thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 **Attributes**

-* `column`
+`column`\
-  * if defined, will display all checkboxes underneath each other.
+If defined, will display all checkboxes underneath each other.

-* `value`
+`value`\
-  * a comma-separated list of checked checkboxes value.
+A comma-separated list of checked checkboxes value.
 Commas within values will be escaped by the system.

 **Examples**